-Padel is a racket sport and is predominantly played in doubles on a court a third in size of a tennis court.
+Padel is a racket sport and is played in doubles on a court a third in size of a tennis court.
 The court is normally enclosed, but tournaments are also played outdoors.
-The rules are very similar to normal tennis with a few differences.
-The rackets are solid, perforated and stringless, the balls have a little less pressure and the courts have walls that can be played off in a similar way to squash.
+The rules are like normal tennis with a few differences.
+The rackets are solid, perforated and with no strings, the balls have a little less pressure, and the courts have walls that can be played off in an equivalent way to squash.
 The serve is also different in that the height of the ball must be at or below the waist level.
-The rules state the courts must be rectangular with the length at 20 metres and a width at 10 metres.
-The walls on the side and back must be 3 metres in height.
-A net divides the court in two and has a maximum height in the middle of 88 centimetres.
-The scoring method is exactly the same as tennis.
+The rules state the courts must be rectangular with the length at twenty metres and a width at ten metres.
+The walls on the side and back must be three metres in height.
+A net separates the court and has a maximum height in the middle of 88 centimetres.
+The scoring method is the same as with tennis.

 The competitions include a professional world tour, regional championships and world championships for juniors and seniors.
 These are all managed by FIP.
 One of the main missions of FIP is to foster and grow the development of the sport worldwide.
 The focus is also at junior levels and schools so that all age groups are involved.
 FIP acts as a reference centre, and manages the integrity, autonomy, and independence of the sport.